artemave/REST-assured/README.markdown

 ## Set up

-You are going to need ruby >= 1.9.3 on Linux/MacOS.
-Also, one of sqlite3, postgres or mysql.
+You are going to need ruby >= 1.9.3 and either sqlite3, postgres or mysql.

 ### In ruby project